Musicals101.com

 b.
 April 10, 1853 (Dublin) - d.
 April 9, 1907 (Harogate, UK)

-After checkered careers in law, politics and journalism, this inveterate gambler wrote his first musical script on a dare from a friend, London producer George Edwardes.
+After checkered careers in law, politics and journalism, this theatre critic and inveterate gambler wrote his first musical script on a dare from London producer George Edwardes.
 The result was A Gaiety Girl (1893), the first in a series of international hits that would enrich both men -- with Davis using the pseudonym "Owen Hall" for all his stage credits.
-The success of An Artist's Model (1895), The Geisha (1896) and The Greek Slave (1898) could hardly prepare anyone for the popularity of Florodora (1899), which was a sensation in the UK, US and Europe.
+This was an ironic nod ("owing all') towards his gambling debts.
+The success of An Artist's Model (1895), The Geisha (1896) and The Greek Slave (1898) could hardly prepare anyone for the popularity of Florodora (1899), which triumphed in the UK, US and Europe.
 Hall also penned libretti for The Silver Slipper (1901), The Girl From Kay's (1902) and several less memorable shows.
-Despite his success, gambling left him nearly bankrupt when he died at age 54.
+Despite his success, Hall's gambling left him nearly bankrupt when he died on the eve of his 54th birthday.

 Halliday, Robert